 * First visit by a U.S. president to former pariah state

-* Faces criticism from human rights groups for going too
+* Faces criticism from human rights groups for going too soon

 * Obama denies visit is endorsement of government